NLnetLabs/unbound/doc/unbound.conf.rst

 If the external hook was called the TTL changes to ensure it doesn't surpass :ref:`ipsecmod-max-ttl<unbound.conf.ipsecmod-max-ttl>`.

-The same procedure is also followed when :ref:`prefetch: yes<unbound.conf.prefetch>` is used, but the A/AAAA answer is given to the client before the hook is called.
+The same procedure is also followed when :ref:`prefetch: yes<unbound.conf.prefetch>` is set, but the A/AAAA answer is given to the client before the hook is called.
 :ref:`ipsecmod-max-ttl<unbound.conf.ipsecmod-max-ttl>` ensures that the A/AAAA
 answer given from cache is still relevant for opportunistic IPsec.